Independent Wealth Management

 As an ultra-high net worth investor with $10 million in investable liquid assets, you need much more financial services than simple funds management.

-You need to make decisions in your financial planning through independent wealth management, which is why we’ve put together this detailed book about independent wealth management services on this page.
+You have big and ongoing decisions to make with regard to financial planning and other aspects of your financial life, and independent wealth management offers the best array of services to facilitate your success.
+That’s why we’ve put together this detailed book about independent wealth management services on this page.
 It’s yours free if you qualify.

-Depending on how long you’ve possessed the high net worth that sets you apart from the vast majority of people in life, you may or may not remember what it’s like to only have $100,000 (or less) to you.
+Depending on how long you’ve possessed the high net worth that sets you apart from the vast majority of people, you may or may not remember what it’s like to only have $100,000 (or less) to your name.

 Table of Contents

 - What Is An Independent Wealth Management Firm?

 - Large Firms Can’t Deliver Customized Wealth Management

 - What You Need Instead is an Independent Wealth Manager

 - Prioritization of Asset Management with Performance